cms-santiloopz/hugo-training/notes/GENERAL.md

 * How do you create the Home page of your Hugo site?
 Creating an `index.html` file in the root layouts folder.

+* How to override the single or list templates for a specific dir (section)?
+You need to replicate the dir structure in the Layouts folder and within this dir, create the single and list templates.
+Also, in the front matter of your .md you HAVE to switch `type = <section name>` to the name of the section.
+In this case it would have been `type : "dir"`